zijun-zhao/deeplearning.ai/Part 2 Improving Deep NN/week1 Notes.md

 3. *keep_prob* is the probability that a given hidden unit will be kept.
 While *(1-keep_prob)* is the chance to eliminating any hidden units.

-4. ***a<sup>\[l\]</sup> /=keep_prob***: No matter what you set keep_prob to, this inverted dropout technique by dividing the keep_prob is to ensure the **expected value of al remains the same**.
+4. ***a<sup>\[l\]</sup> /=keep_prob***:

+	- No matter what you set keep_prob to, this inverted dropout technique by dividing the keep_prob is to ensure the **expected value of al remains the same**.
 By dividing the keep_prob, we just correct the (1-keep_prob) part which we need, so the expected value won't change.

-5. At test time, when people trying to evaluate a neural network, the **inverted dropout** technique makes test time easier because people have less of a scaling problem.
+	- At test time, when people trying to evaluate a neural network, the **inverted dropout** technique makes test time easier because people have less of a scaling problem.
 If not divided the activation vector by keep_prob, the average will become more and more complicated during test time.

-6. For different training examples, just zeroing out different hidden unit.
+6. For different training examples, dropout just zeroing out different hidden unit.
 In fact, if you make multiple passes through the same training set, then on different pauses through the training set, you should randomly zero out different hidden units.

 7. At test time, **not use dropout**, so no need to toss coins at random.
-The *reason* is that we do not want the output to be random when making preditions, otherwise we will add noise to the predictions.
-In theory, we can run a prediction process many times with different hidden units randomly dropped out and have it across them, but that is computationally inefficnet and will give you roughly the same result.
+The *reason* is that we do not want the output to be random when making predictions, otherwise we will add noise to the predictions.
+In theory, we can run a prediction process many times with different hidden units randomly dropped out and have it across them, but that is computationally inefficient and will give you roughly the same result.

 8. The effect of a<sup>\[l\]</sup> /=keep_prob: **remember the step on the previous line when dividing the keep_prob** is to ensure that even when you do not implement dropout at test time to the scaling, the expected value of those activations do not change, therefore no need to add in an extra scaling parameter at test time.

 9. *Intuition of dropout*:
 	* Dropout knocks out units on the network randomly, therefore on every iteration you will work on a smaller neural network, which seems to have a regularization effect.
 	* Dropout does not rely on any features, so have to spread out weights, therefore has an effect of **shrinking the squared norm of the weights**:
-		* For instance, if a given node has four inputs,  then dropout will eliminate its input randomly, therefore any features will go away randomly, therefore we wont't put too much weight on a perticular input, so the unit will be more motivated to spread out the weight to each of those four inputs
+		* For instance, if a given node has four inputs,  then dropout will eliminate its input randomly, therefore any features will go away randomly, therefore we wont't put too much weight on a particular input, so the unit will be more motivated to spread out the weight to each of those four inputs

 10. Difference from drop out to L2 regularization is that *L2 penalty are different on different weight depending on the size of activation being multipled*, but dropout still tends to have a similar effect as L2 regulirization to shrink the weight and helps to prevent overfitting.

-11. **Dropout can formally be shown as an adaptive form without a regulization**
+11. **Dropout can formally be shown as an adaptive form without a regulization**.

 12. keep_prob=1:keep every unit